thomasboyt/Charcoal/readme.md

 * A generator for creating a new Ember project, including dependencies via Bower.
 * A default set of smart conventions and Grunt tasks to support it, including an easily-extendable Grunt configuration.
 * ES6 module transpiler integration.
 Write your app using [the next generation of JS modules](http://www.thomasboyt.com/2013/06/21/es6-module-transpiler.html) without having to set configure it yourself.
-* A bundled loader file for Ember to auto-resolve your dependencies.
+* A bundled loader file for Ember that will auto-resolve your dependencies.
 Never write "App.FooController" again!

 What Charcoal does not have: